vlopez0392/BCI_An_SSVEP_based_2D_Unity_Video_Game/README.md

     <li align="justify"><strong>FILT:</strong>  Contains the brain source bandpass (1-50 Hz) filtered data in .fif format</li>
     <li align="justify"><strong>ASR:</strong>  Contains the brain source bandpass (1-50 Hz) filtered and artifact subspace reconstructed (ASR) data in .fif format</li>
   </ol>
   <p align="justify">The following datasets [2] are <strong>optional</strong> and are for developing purposes only.
-No code demo will be provided for data preprocessing because this process is very computationally expensive Hardware acceleration with an NVIDIA A100 GPU in a Google Colab (Pro) environment was performed to carry out data preprocessing.
+No code demo will be provided for data preprocessing because this process is very computationally expensive.Hardware acceleration with an NVIDIA A100 GPU in a Google Colab (Pro) environment was performed to carry out data preprocessing.
 Total processing time was around 1.5 hours.
 We do not recommend performing data preprocessing locally. <a href = "https://drive.google.com/drive/folders/1tIW4ZFdN1LiKlRQBDkMeIuwmwb30VmV_?usp=sharing"> Download optional datasets here</a>.</p>
   <ol>
     <li align="justify"><strong>SSVEP_8Hz</strong>:   Contains the raw data for 8Hz frequency in .MAT format</li>
     <li align="justify"><strong> SSVEP_14Hz</strong>: Contains the raw data for 14Hz frequency in .MAT format</li>